Why You Should Work With A Disability Content Specialist

 That’s exclusion.

-And for millions of users, it’s a reality every single day.
+And for millions of people, it happens every single day.

 But what if a banking app actually started with accessibility in mind—from the ground up?